jucardwell/remote-sensing-hazards/other_pages/lab4.md

 6. Map the average summer temperature across Raleigh census tracts.

 ### Your lab report should include:
-1. Introduce the urban heat island effect, describe the impacts of the urban heat island, and make a compelling argument for why studying the urban heat island in Raleigh is important
+1. An introduction of the urban heat island effect, a description of the impacts of the urban heat island, and an argument for why studying the urban heat island in Raleigh is important
-2. Display your map
+2. A screenshot of your map.
-3. Describe the results you have found.
+3. A description of the results you have found.
 What important patterns exist?
-What are the potential implications of these patterns across the city.
+What are the potential implications of these patterns across the city?
 Can you make connections between these patterns and any social or economic factors?
-4. Conclude by describing why these results are important.
+4. A conclusion that describes why these results are important.

 You will submit your GEE script and your completed lab report.
 Your lab report should be approximately 500 words.
+You should cite your sources in APA format and include at least 1 peer-reviewed article.